The Apollo wearable increased heart rate variability in 100% of athletes in an independent university pilot study.

 - Decreased the amount of glucose measured in the blood following a carbohydrate challenge when compared to baseline.
 This preliminary result is consistent with other activities that increase parasympathetic (rest and recover) activity in the nervous system, which generally improve insulin sensitivity allowing cells to take in glucose from the blood resulting in improved energy storage and utilization.

 As neuroscientists and physicians, we know that there is good stress and bad stress.
 Physical exercise stresses the body, and by doing so, it makes us stronger and more resilient.
 But just like mental stress, too much of it with too little recovery leaves us depleted, tired, and unable to perform at our peak reliably.
-We’re very excited to see that Apollo can be an effective tool in the toolbox for boosting our physical recovery from exercise so we can bounce back quicker to do it all again.
+We’re very excited to see that the Apollo wearable can be an effective tool in the toolbox for boosting our physical recovery from exercise so we can bounce back quicker to do it all again.